kajaljaiswal0045/Vibe-a-thon-Workshop/README.md

 3. Reach out to the workshop facilitator
 4. Create an issue in this repository

-## 🏆 Learning Outcomes
+## Learning Outcomes

 By completing this exercise, you will:
-- ✅ Learn basic Git commands
+- Learn basic Git commands
-- ✅ Understand the GitHub workflow
+- Understand the GitHub workflow
-- ✅ Practice HTML editing
+- Practice HTML editing
-- ✅ Experience collaborative development
+- Experience collaborative development
-- ✅ Create your first open source contribution!
+- Create your first open source contribution

-## 🎉 After Your Contribution
+## After Your Contribution

 Once your pull request is merged:
 1. Your name will appear on the live website
 2. You'll be listed as a contributor to this repository
 3. You can share your first open source contribution!

-## 📜 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

 ---

-**Happy Contributing! 🚀**
+**Happy Contributing!**

-*Made with ❤️ for the IT Circle Workshop community*
+*Made for the IT Circle Workshop community*